osg-htc/operations/docs/external-oasis-repos.md

 -----------------------------------------

-1. After validating that the ticket submitter is authorized by the VO's OASIS manager, delete the registered value for %RED%example.opensciencegrid.org%ENDCOLOR% in OIM for the VO in OASIS Repo URLs.
+1. After validating that the ticket submitter is authorized by the VO's OASIS manager, delete the registered value for %RED%example.opensciencegrid.org%ENDCOLOR% in topology for the VO in OASIS Repo URLs.
+    Verify that it is removed by running the following on any oasis machine to make sure it is missing from the list:

+        :::console
+        print_osg_repos|grep %RED%example.opensciencegrid.org%ENDCOLOR%

 1. Add the FNAL and BNL Stratum-1 operators to the ticket and ask them to remove the repository.
 Wait for the Stratum-1 operators to finish before proceeding.
-1. Run `cvmfs_server rmfs -f %RED%example.opensciencegrid.org%ENDCOLOR%` and `rm -rf
-    /oasissrv/cvmfs/%RED%example.opensciencegrid.org%ENDCOLOR%` on `oasis-replica-itb` and `oasis-replica`
+1. Run the following commands on `oasis-replica-itb` and `oasis-replica`:

+        :::console
+        remove_osg_repository -f %RED%example.opensciencegrid.org%ENDCOLOR%
+        rm -rf /oasissrv/cvmfs/%RED%example.opensciencegrid.org%ENDCOLOR%

 1. Run the following command on `oasis-itb` and `oasis`:

         :::console